kawgh1/spring-microservices/README.md

 - Customer Service is running on `port: 8080`
 - Fraud Service is running on `port: 8081`
 - pgAdmin is running on `port: 5050` --> Dashboard `localhost:5050`

+## 7. OpenFeign
+ - OpenFeign is a declarative web service client library for Java, which simplifies the process of making HTTP requests to RESTful web services.
+It is often used in microservices architectures and other distributed systems where one service needs to communicate with another over HTTP.
+OpenFeign provides a higher-level, more intuitive way to define and work with HTTP APIs compared to using lower-level HTTP client libraries.

+- Here are some key purposes and benefits of **OpenFeign**:

+  - **Declarative API Definition**: OpenFeign allows you to define your API interfaces using annotations and Java interfaces.
+These interfaces define the structure of the HTTP requests and responses in a clean and human-readable way, making it easier to understand and work with APIs.

+  - **Integration with Existing Code**: OpenFeign integrates seamlessly with popular Java frameworks like Spring and provides convenient ways to use HTTP-based microservices without writing boilerplate code.

+  - **Dynamic Proxy Generation**: OpenFeign generates proxy classes at runtime based on your API interface definitions.
+These proxies handle the HTTP communication details, including serialization/deserialization of JSON or XML data, headers, and error handling.

+  - **Load Balancing**: OpenFeign often works in conjunction with service discovery and load balancing tools (e.g., Netflix Eureka, Ribbon) to distribute requests across multiple instances of a service.
+This can improve the reliability and scalability of your microservices architecture.

+  - **Request and Response Mapping**: You can use annotations like @RequestMapping, @PathVariable, and @RequestParam to map Java objects to HTTP requests and responses, simplifying the conversion process between Java objects and JSON/XML data.

+  - **Error Handling**: OpenFeign provides mechanisms for handling errors and exceptions that may occur during API requests.
+You can define custom error-handling logic to handle different HTTP status codes or error responses.

+  - **Interceptors**: You can use interceptors to modify or log requests and responses at runtime, which can be useful for debugging and monitoring purposes.

+  - **Request and Response Compression**: OpenFeign supports compression of request and response payloads, reducing the amount of data transferred over the network.

+  - Overall, OpenFeign simplifies the process of working with HTTP APIs in Java applications, making it a valuable tool for building and maintaining microservices, client applications, or any system that relies on HTTP-based communication.